Erotemic/xdev/README.md

 But I know these things are a little dirty.

-But these aren't production practises.
+But these aren't production practices.
 These are development tricks and life hacks to make working faster.